kriszyp/alkali/README.md

 foo.put(2);
 object.foo -> 2
 ```
 An optional class can be provided to define the class to use/instantiate for the property.
+Once the property variable has been created/accessed, it will be available as a property directly on the variable (as long as it doesn't conflict with any methods).
+In the case the property variable can be accessed from `objectVar.foo`.

 ### `to(function)`